apache/nuttx/configs/samv71-xult/README.txt

     STATUS:
     2017-09-17:  This configuration was completed.
 The frame buffer driver is not yet functional.
 I see the image only on the right side of the LCD and the colors appear wrong.
+NOTE that the similar configuration for the STM3240G-EVAL is fully functional.

   knsh: